What is NK-cell therapy?

 NK cells play a key role in the first line of defense against cancer.
 NK cells have three anti-cancer effects:

-One is the direct killing of tumor cells, killing tumor cells by releasing perforin and granzyme or death receptors; the second is that it acts as a regulatory cell of the immune system by activating cytokines and chemokines, and activates T cells, etc. The lethal effect;
+One is the direct killing of tumor cells, killing tumor cells by releasing perforin and granzyme or death receptors; the second is that it acts as a regulatory cell of the immune system by activating cytokines and chemokines, activating T cells, etc. The lethal effect.

 The third is the formation of ADCC (antibody-dependent cell-mediated cytotoxicity).
 When B cells find cancer cells, they will quietly leave specific IgG antibodies on the cancer cells as a mark to remind NK cells to see this mark.
-NK cells see each kill one.
+NK cells see each other and kill them.
 With the help of macrophages and B cells, the morale of cancer-killing increased greatly.

 NK cells annihilating cancer cells